As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Not even vacuums work well for sparkling wine because they tend to remove the carbonation out of the wine.
 So, if you are trying to preserve sparkling wines, you’ll want to purchase a champagne stopper.

-Champagne stoppers are made to work well even with the carbonation and create a great seal with the stopper.
+Champagne stoppers are made to work well even with carbonation and create a great seal with the stopper.
 By purchasing one of these, you’ll wind up with an extra two to three days on your sparkling wine.

-How to Keep Wine After You Open It: Step by Step Process
+How to Keep Wine After You Open It: Step-by-Step Process

 Now that we’ve covered nine different methods you can use to preserve your wine, we’ll cover some steps to maintaining your wine after you open it.